Edited on Jun 24, 2026

 The Five Major Holding Companies

 WPP.
-Mark Read remained CEO through 2024 then handed the role to Cindy Rose in 2025.
-The largest holding company by global revenue, headquartered in London.
-Owns GroupM (media), Ogilvy, Wunderman Thompson, VML (formed from the 2024 Wunderman Thompson and VMLY&R merger), Burson (PR), Hill+Knowlton, Finsbury Glover Hering, and the Kantar audience-data infrastructure.
+Mark Read stepped down as CEO in September 2025 after seven years and was succeeded by Cindy Rose.
+The second-largest holding company by global revenue, headquartered in London.
+Owns GroupM (media), Ogilvy, VML (formed from the 2024 Wunderman Thompson and VMLY&R merger), and Burson (the merged PR entity formed in 2024 from BCW and Hill+Knowlton Strategies).
+FGS Global was sold to KKR in late 2024.
 The 2024–2026 restructuring has compressed the brand portfolio from 200+ agency brands to fewer than 50.
+Burson is itself in a Goldman Sachs-led sale process as of April 2026.

 Omnicom Group.
 John Wren remains CEO.
 Headquartered in New York.
-Owns OMD, PHD, Hearts & Science (media), BBDO, DDB, TBWA (creative), Ketchum, FleishmanHillard (PR), and the Annalect data infrastructure.
-The Omnicom-IPG merger announced December 2024 closed in 2025, creating the largest agency holding company by revenue.
-The combined entity is mid-integration.
+Owns OMD, PHD, Hearts & Science (media), BBDO, DDB, TBWA (creative), and — through Omnicom Public Relations Group (OPRG) — four cornerstone PR networks: Golin Ketchum, FleishmanHillard, Weber Shandwick, and MMC.
+The Omnicom-IPG merger announced December 2024 closed on November 26, 2025, creating the largest agency holding company in history.
+The February 10, 2026 OPRG restructuring consolidated overlapping brands.

 Publicis Groupe.
-Arthur Sadoun remains CEO.
+Arthur Sadoun remains Chairman and CEO.
 Headquartered in Paris.
-Owns Publicis Media (Starcom, Zenith, Spark Foundry), Leo Burnett, Saatchi & Saatchi, Publicis Sapient (digital transformation consultancy), MSL (PR), and the Epsilon/CitrusAd data infrastructure.
+Owns Publicis Media (Starcom, Zenith, Spark Foundry), Leo Burnett, Saatchi & Saatchi, Publicis Sapient (digital transformation consultancy), MSL (PR), Kekst CNC (financial PR), and the Epsilon/CitrusAd data infrastructure.
 Publicis is the holding company with the most aggressive bet on data and digital transformation as the substitute for traditional creative billing.

 What Changed Between 2018 and 2026